Endovenous Laser Ablation is a NICE approved first line treatment for varicose veins

 So to treat varicose veins and the other vein problems successfully (such as phlebitis, venous eczema, lipodermatosclerosis, venous leg ulceration and even many people with thread veins of the legs), the underlying main veins that aren’t working, which means they let the blood fall the wrong way down the leg causing the damage, need to be fixed by reversing the blood flow.

 Unfortunately, when the valves stop working in these main veins, the the valves cannot be fixed.
-Therefore, to stop the blood from flowing the wrong way down the veins and causing damage, we need to close the veins completely and permanently.
+Therefore, to stop the blood from flowing the wrong way down the veins and causing damage, we need to close the veins completely.

 Over the last 100 years, surgeons have operated on patients with varicose veins and venous diseases by tying the veins closed and then stripping them out.
 However, prize winning research by us, at The Whiteley Clinic, has shown that this barbaric operation doesn’t even work in a large number of patients – as the veins grow back!